Developer-BT/DietXML/Rust/readme.md

 <a name="large-dataset-section"></a>
 ### Large Dataset
-- here we will use a csv stored on the DietXML github page to produce a large xml
+- here we will use a csv stored on the DietXML github page to produce a larger xml

+<a name="comparison-section"></a>
+## Comparison

+### Why this library exists
+- The below code is roughly equivilent in function to the quick-xml/serde example below
+- diet-xml can do in a few dozen lines of code what takes hundreds of lines in some mainstream libraries
+### below quick-xml + serde

 ### Cargo.toml
 -ensure the followig dependancies are included